<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Network Security]]></category>

-<guid isPermaLink="false">https://www.nsi-ca.com/blog/the-good-the-bad-and-the-ugly-in-cybersecurity-week-16/</guid>
+<guid isPermaLink="false">https://www.nsi-ca.com/blog/sentinels-league-2026-live-rankings-for-the-threat-hunting-world-championship/</guid>

-<p>The post <a href="https://www.nsi-ca.com/network-security/the-good-the-bad-and-the-ugly-in-cybersecurity-week-16/">The Good, the Bad and the Ugly in Cybersecurity – Week 16</a> appeared first on <a href="https://www.nsi-ca.com">NSI | Managed IT Services Temecula | Murrieta</a>.</p>
+<p>The post <a href="https://www.nsi-ca.com/network-security/sentinels-league-2026-live-rankings-for-the-threat-hunting-world-championship/">Sentinels League 2026: Live Rankings for the Threat Hunting World Championship</a> appeared first on <a href="https://www.nsi-ca.com">NSI | Managed IT Services Temecula | Murrieta</a>.</p>

 ]]></description>